kimberli/notably/README.md

   "_id": (string - session id),
   "createdAt": (string - timestamp),
   "creator": (string - username),
-  "snippets": [(Snippet)]
+  "sessionTitle": (string - title session stash belongs to), "courseNumber": (string - course number associated with stash), "session": (string - id of associated session), "snippets": [(Snippet)]
 }
 ```

 ### `/api/stash/save` - POST
 * Save a snippet to a stash
+* Snippet and stash should have same session ID and should be valid
 * Must be authenticated

 **params**